Mikhail-Mishchukov/Mystery-Frontend/README.md

 npm run build
 ```

-It will create application outside of project's root (Relative path: ../src/public).
+It will create dist directory with application